ONSdigital/dp-cli/README.md

 - By default the CLI expects the config file to be `~/.dp-cli-config.yml`.
 - The config file location can be customised by setting the `DP_CLI_CONFIG` environment variable to your chosen path.

-The [sample config file](./config/example_config.yml) should be tailored to suit you.
+The [sample config file](./config/example_config.yml) should be copied and tailored to suit you.
 For example:

 ```shell
 cp -i config/example_config.yml ~/.dp-cli-config.yml